-- Compliance and monitoring potential risk areas in supply chains which continued as set out in the last statement although COVID prevented supplier site audits which will restart when businesses re-open for external visitors.
+- Compliance and monitoring potential risk areas in supply chains which continued as set out in the last statement although COVID prevented supplier site audits which are now being scheduled as businesses are open for external visitors.

 - Reporting systems to encourage the reporting of concerns and the protection of whistle blowers.

 Supported by our audit, legal and business teams, on-going compliance within the Group is the responsibility of Group operating company Managing Directors who are required to monitor compliance and report concerns to their local boards and to the Group Chief Executive Officer who has overall responsibility for compliance.